sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 ### Defining Problems as Code

 ```
-using SCClassicalPlanning; // for Goal, Effect, Action, Problem, IState, HashSetState
+using SCClassicalPlanning; // for Problem, HashSetState, Goal, Action, Effect
-using SCFirstOrderLogic; // for Constant, Term, Predicate, VariableDeclaration, EqualitySymbol
+using SCFirstOrderLogic; // for Constant, Term, Predicate, VariableDeclaration, EqualityIdentifier
 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory; // for OperablePredicate
 using Action = SCClassicalPlanning.Action; // an unfortunate clash with System.Action.
 I'd rather not rename it..